-Assume that a solution contains 150 grams of Epsom salt in 1 liter of water at 20 °C. Is the solution saturated or unsaturated?
+Q: Assume that a solution contains 150 grams of Epsom salt in 1 liter of water at 20 °C. Is the solution saturated or unsaturated?

-A saturated solution of Epsom salt in 1 liter of 20 °C water would contain 250 grams of Epsom salt.
+A: A saturated solution of Epsom salt in 1 liter of 20 °C water would contain 250 grams of Epsom salt.
 Therefore, this solution is unsaturated.
 It can hold another 100 grams of Epsom salt.

-What do you think would happen if you added more than 250 grams of Epsom salt to a liter of 20 °C water?
+Q: What do you think would happen if you added more than 250 grams of Epsom salt to a liter of 20 °C water?

-Any Epsom salt over 250 grams would not dissolve in the solution.
+A: Any Epsom salt over 250 grams would not dissolve in the solution.

-A saturated solution is a solution that contains as much solute as can dissolve in a given solvent at a given temperature.
+- A saturated solution is a solution that contains as much solute as can dissolve in a given solvent at a given temperature.
 An unsaturated solution is a solution that contains less solute than can dissolve in a given solvent at a given temperature.